• KS1 Assessments

 How will the tests be marked?

 Although the tests are set externally, they are marked by teachers within the school.
-Instead of the old national curriculum levels, children are given a scaled score.
 Their raw score – the actual number of marks they get – is translated into a scaled score, where a score of 100 means the child is working at the expected standard.

 A score below 100 indicates that the child needs more support, whereas a score of above 100 suggests the child is working at a higher level than expected for their age.
 The maximum score possible is 115, and the minimum is 85.
 Teacher assessments are also used to build up a picture of your child’s learning and achievements.
 In addition, your child will receive an overall result saying whether they have achieved the required standard in the tests (your child's actual results won't be communicated to you unless you ask for them).
 The Department for Education aims for 85 per cent of children to reach the expected standard (this is a higher standard than was expected before 2016).